The latest version of anvi’o is

 Will use every gene call, whether they are complete or not.
 Although this is not a big concern for complete genomes, metagenome-assembled genomes (MAGs) will have many incomplete gene calls at the end and at the beginning of contigs.
 Our experiments so far suggest that they do not cause major issues, but if you want to exclude them, you can use the

-Will use the maxbit heuristic that was originally implemented in ITEP (Benedict et al, 2014) to eliminate weak matches between two protein sequences.
+Will use the minbit heuristic that was originally implemented in ITEP (Benedict et al, 2014) to eliminate weak matches between two protein sequences.
 You see, the pangenomic workflow first identifies proteins that are somewhat similar by doing similarity searches, and then resolves clusters based on those similarities.
 In this scenario, weak similarities can connect protein clusters that should not be connected.
 Although the network partitioning algorithm can recover from these weak connections, it is always better to eliminate as many noise as possible at every step.
 So the minbit heuristic provides a mean to set a to eliminate weak matches between two protein sequences.
 We learned it from ITEP (Benedict MN et al, doi:10.1186/1471-2164-15-8), which is another comprehensive analysis workflow for pangenomes, and decided to use it because it makes a lot of sense.
-Briefly, If you have two protein sequences
+Briefly, If you have two protein sequences,

 B, the minbit is defined as